akosiorek/akosiorek.github.io/_posts/2018-03-14-what_is_wrong_with_vaes.markdown

 If we care about representation learning, we have a problem.

 # Better estimators
-We can do better than the IWAE, as we've shown in [our recent paper](https://arxiv.org/abs/1802.04537).
+We can do better than the IWAE, as we've shown in [our paper](https://arxiv.org/abs/1802.04537).
 The idea is to use separate objectives for the inference and the generative models.
 By doing so, we can ensure that both get non-zero low-variance gradients, which lead to better models.